Scarabaeus1031/NEXAH/README.md

 ___
 ## Research Context

-## NEXAH is a research framework that converts dynamical system simulations...
+NEXAH studies how dynamical system simulations can be transformed into navigable regime landscapes.

 While most simulation frameworks focus on **predicting system evolution**, NEXAH focuses on **structural regime navigation**: